aws-samples/serverless-patterns/sfn-manage-container-task-tf/README.md

 ## How it works

-This sample project demonstrates how to submit an AWS Batch job, and then send an Amazon SNS notification based on whether that job succeeds or fails.
-Deploying this sample project creates an AWS Step Functions state machine, an AWS Batch job, and an Amazon SNS topic.
+This sample project demonstrates how to run an AWS Fargate task, and then send an Amazon SNS notification based on whether that task succeeds or fails.

-In this project, Step Functions uses a state machine to call the AWS Batch job synchronously.
-It then waits for the job to succeed or fail, and it sends an Amazon SNS topic with a message about whether the job succeeded or failed.
+The state machine runs the Fargate task synchronously and waits for it to complete.
+The task simply runs an `echo` command in a container and exits.
+Based on the result, the state machine publishes a message to the Amazon SNS topic to notify whether the task succeeded or failed.

 ## Image